-Leo Fender crafted from a block of wood the first Stratocaster electric guitar in 1954.
-But, unlike cars, fashion and presidents—the Fender Stratocaster became an American product that never changed its shape, sound or purpose.
+The first Stratocaster was crafted from a block of wood the by Leo Fender in 1954.
+But, unlike cars, fashion and presidents—the Fender Stratocaster became a symbol of America that never changed its shape, look or tone.

 The “strats” slinky curves meshed perfectly with the human body–making it more comfortable to play than the competitor, the Gibson Les Paul.

 What’s more, Leo had included a five-way switch that offered a spectrum of clean and distorted vibrations.
 With this switch, lot of talent and an overdriven tube amplifier, no two players struck like sounding tones.
 In the hands of

 John Lennon, the guitar made the jangly chords of “Nowhere Man”.
 Under the fingers of David Gilmore, the stratocaster created the glassy runs of “Comfortably Numb”.
 In the teeth of Jimi Hedrix’–the ax imitated a dive bombing fighter planes during the lighter fluid finale of The Star Spangled Banner.

 Guitar heroes like Slash will tell you the Les Paul heft results in the longest sustaining notes.
 But anyone who runs about a concert stage for three encores much prefers the comfort and versatility of the strat.